 NIH implemented the NIH Delegated Acquisition Certification (DAC) on April 30th, 2019.
 This certification is for non-1102s that reside outside of NIH’s 10 Offices of Acquisition.
 This program is designed to train, certify and maintain employee eligibility to receive and hold a Contracting Officer’s warrant.
 This program and certification allow those certified to receive delegated warrant authority up to $150K using pre-negotiated instruments.
-Unlike the Federal Acquisition Certification in Contracting (FAC-C) certification designed for the GS-1102 community, there is no educational requirement for this certification.
+There is no educational requirement for the NIH DAC.

 Initial Certification: This program consists of experience and training requirements that must be met in order to receive the certification and then must be maintained every two years to continue to hold the certification.
 The following are the requirements for NIH DAC.